wwoelmer/BOPRC_R_Course_Lesson_5/README.md

 Now let’s run the correlation analysis using the `rcorr` function.
 The default type of analysis is Pearson, which assumes normality.
-Here, we will specify Spearman because our data are not all normally distributed
+Here, we will specify Spearman because our data are not all normally distributed (as we learned in our histogram plot earlier).

 ``` r
 okaro_corr_out <- rcorr(okaro_corr, type = "spearman")